 DUO is an integrated mixed-use development located in the Ophir-Rochor district of Singapore.
 It is the centrepiece of the Urban Redevelopment Authority’s master plan to revitalise the Ophir-Rochor district, which connects the historic Kampong Glam district with the city’s commercial corridor.

-The rooftop and elevated terraces of the commercial tower will include an observation deck, a sky restaurant and an outdoor swimming pool.
+The rooftop and elevated terraces of the commercial tower include an observation deck, a sky restaurant and an outdoor swimming pool.

 Singapore’s Building & Construction Authority (BCA) granted the mixed-use development GreenMark Platinum rating for the DUO Tower and DUO Galleria, and GreenMark Gold Plus rating for the DUO Residences and the five-star hotel in 2013.

-Other energy conservation steps include central chilled water plants for the commercial tower, use of heat pipes technology to recover heat from toilet exhaust, and heat pumps for generating hot water for the hotel rooms.
+Other energy conservation steps used at the twin towers include central chilled water plants for the commercial tower, use of heat pipes technology to recover heat from the toilet exhaust, and heat pumps for generating hot water for the hotel rooms.